Financing hospital costs: When a loan is the best strategic solution

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The statutory co-payment in the hospital is ten euros per day for a maximum of 28 days per year, but the real costs arise from optional services such as single rooms (up to 180 euros/day) and treatment by the head physician.
+The statutory co-payment in hospital is ten euros per day for a maximum of 28 days per year, but the real costs arise from optional services such as a single room (up to €180/day) and treatment by the chief physician.

-To fill the gaps in the statutory health insurance, private supplementary insurance is the preferred choice.
-They specifically cover the most common and costly expense blocks.
-A good supplementary health insurance for a 37-year-old adult often costs just between 30 and 43 Euros per month.
-It covers the costs of optional services such as single or double rooms and treatment by the chief physician.
-For serious illnesses, a dread disease insurance can be a sensible addition.
-It pays a lump sum on the diagnosis of up to 75 insured diseases, such as cancer or stroke.
-This can be used flexibly to finance, for example, home modifications or alternative therapies.
-Here is an overview of the most important types of coverage:
+To close the gaps in statutory health insurance (GKV), private supplementary insurance is the first choice.
+It specifically covers the most common and most expensive cost items.
+A good supplementary health insurance often costs a 37-year-old adult just between €30 and €43 per month.
+It covers costs for optional benefits such as a single or double room and treatment by the senior consultant.
+For serious illnesses, a critical illness insurance can be a useful addition.
+If diagnosed with one of up to 75 insured illnesses, such as cancer or a stroke, it pays out a one-off sum.
+This can be used flexibly, for example to finance home alterations or alternative therapies.
+Here is an overview of the most important types of cover:

-Dread disease insurance: Pays a high lump sum for serious diagnoses.
+Critical illness insurance: Pays a high lump sum for serious diagnoses.

 Flexible bridging: The loan for medical expenses

-Even with good insurance, a financial shortfall can occur.
-Insurances often pay only after bills have been submitted and reviewed, which can take several weeks.
-Sometimes, advance payments for treatments must be made, or there are expenses that no insurance covers.
-In such cases, a loan with no restrictions on its use is a valuable bridging aid.
-Such a loan for the costs of a longer hospital stay offers quick liquidity.
-Amounts between 3,000 and 50,000 Euros are often available within 24 hours.
-This enables medical bills to be settled immediately and allows focus on recovery.
-The flexibility of such a loan also allows for the financing of follow-up costs such as a private rehab measure.
-A quick loan for unforeseen bills is especially sensible when personal savings are earmarked for other purposes.
-It serves as a buffer to bridge the time until the insurance benefit is paid out, without disrupting personal finances.
+Even with good insurance, a financial shortfall can arise.
+Insurance companies often only pay after invoices have been submitted and reviewed, which can take several weeks.
+Sometimes advance payments for treatment have to be made, or costs arise that no insurance covers.
+In such cases, a loan for unrestricted use is a valuable bridging solution.
+Such a loan to cover the costs of a longer hospital stay provides quick liquidity.
+Amounts between €3,000 and €50,000 are often available within 24 hours.
+This makes it possible to settle medical bills immediately and focus fully on recovery.
+The flexibility of such a loan also allows financing of follow-up costs such as private rehabilitation.
+A quick loan for unforeseen bills is particularly useful when your own savings have already been earmarked for other purposes.
+It acts as a buffer to bridge the time until the insurance benefit is paid out, without upsetting your personal finances.

-The best financial strategy for illness combines prevention and response.
-Insurance is the foundation for covering predictable risks cost-effectively.
-A loan is the flexible instrument for unforeseen or short-term liquidity shortages.
-An example calculation: The cost for a single room for 21 days can amount to 3,150 euros (150 euros per day).
-A supplementary hospital insurance that covers this might cost around 40 euros per month.
-A loan of 3,150 euros with a term of 36 months and a five percent interest rate would cost approximately 94 euros per month.
-In the long term, insurance is cheaper, whereas in the short term, a loan ensures liquidity.
-A long-term loan can further reduce the monthly burden.
-Carefully planned strategies that consider both elements protect your assets and provide peace of mind in emergencies.
-This turns a financial crisis into a manageable task.
+The best financial strategy for illness is a combination of prevention and response.
+Insurance is the foundation for covering foreseeable risks cost-effectively.
+A loan is the flexible tool for unexpected or short-term liquidity shortfalls.
+A calculation example: the cost of a single room for 21 days can amount to €3,150 (€150 per day).
+A hospital supplementary insurance policy that covers this may cost perhaps €40 per month.
+A loan of €3,150 with a term of 36 months and five per cent interest would cost about €94 per month.
+In the long term, insurance is cheaper; in the short term, the loan secures solvency.
+A loan with a long term can reduce the monthly burden further.
+Careful planning that takes both elements into account protects your assets and gives you the peace of mind you need in an emergency.
+This turns a financial emergency into a manageable task.

-Finding the right loan: These are the conditions that matter
+Finding the right loan: these terms matter

-Term: Longer terms reduce the monthly instalment but increase the interest costs.
+Term: Longer terms reduce the monthly instalment, but increase the interest costs.

-Extra repayments: Free option to repay the loan faster than planned.
+Unscheduled repayments: Free option to repay the loan faster than planned.

 More useful links